-Article 56-Scoring of Disqualification
+Article 53-Scoring of Disqualification

-The discipline ground jury may disqualify a competitor and/or a team from competition, for the reasons stated in Article 21.
-The discipline ground jury may decide to issue a Yellow (Warning) Card in lieu of disqualifying a competitor.
+The discipline ground jury may disqualify a competitor and/ or a team from competition, for the reasons stated in Article 21.
+Or the discipline ground jury may decide to issue a Yellow (Warning) Card in lieu of disqualifying a competitor.
 Decisions of the discipline ground jury are only appealable at Championships.

-1. If a Yellow Card is assessed to a competitor, it may or may not include penalty points.
+- If a Yellow Card is assessed to a competitor, it may or may not include penalty points.
 The discipline ground jury can assess penalties ranging from 0 up to the maximum penalties as defined below.
-Any assessed penalties should be included in the "Other" column on the scoresheet and are deducted from the positive point score prior to combining them with the Horse Management Score.

-Single Test Infraction-The maximum number of penalties assessable for infractions related to a single test is 50 penalties.
+Any assessed penalties should be included in the "Other" column on the scoresheet and are deducted from the positive point score prior to combining them with the horse management Score. - A. Single Race-The maximum number of penalties assessable for infractions related to a single race is calculated by taking the number of teams in the division and adding 2, then dividing the total by 2.